aniket887/Voice-Emotion-Engine/README.md

 Tess dataset
 accuracy 94%<br>
-predict emotion of voice by uploading on website<br>
+predict the emotion of voice by uploading on website<br>

 run app.py